Korea University

-The student body consists of over 20,000 undergraduate students and over 10,000 graduate students.
+The student body consists of over 28,000 undergraduate students and over 11,000 graduate students.
 Korea University offers programs in fields such as liberal arts, social sciences, business & economics, and engineering.
 It has 81 departments in 19 colleges and divisions.
 It is composed of twenty-two graduate schools as well as eighteen undergraduate schools and colleges.
-Additionally, there are eleven auxiliary facilities, including libraries, a museum, and a press office for public relations.
+There are eleven auxiliary facilities, including libraries, a museum, and a press office for public relations.
 It has over 1,500 full-time faculty members with over 95% of them holding Ph.D. or equivalent qualification in their field.
 The university has produced more than 350,000 graduates, while The Korea University Alumni Association comprises more than 280,000 members.
-Korea University also maintains a satellite campus in Sejong City.

 Korea University's collegiate athletic teams, known as the KU Tigers, compete in the U-League, South Korea's collegiate athletic association, and have been one the most successful programs in college athletics.
 The university operates multiple athletic clubs and fields teams in sports such as basketball, association football, American football, ice hockey, baseball, and rugby, many of which have origins dating back to the early 20th century.
-Its teams have won multiple national championships across a variety of sports, including basketball, baseball, and association football.
+The KU Tiger teams have won multiple national championships across a variety of sports, including basketball, baseball, and association football.